dicksondickson/ComfyUI-Clean-Install/README.md

 # ComfyUI-Clean-Install
-Windows batch files to help install a new copy of ComfyUI and ComfyUI-Manager.
+Windows batch files and Linux/WSL bash scripts to help install a new copy of ComfyUI and ComfyUI-Manager.
 Also installs required dependecies.

 ## delete-all-python-packages.bat
 Deletes all of the installed Python packages.
 Good for after you've uninstalled Python and want to start clean.